Thinking About Changing Accountants? Don’t Let These Fears Hold You Back

 1. What if I’m making the wrong decision?

-What's a "wrong decision"?
-You may worry that no matter what is unsatisfactory (or even bad) about your current situation, there could be something even worse in a different solution.
-Maybe you're even concerned that you would switch to an accounting solution that costs more but does not provide more value to make up for it.
+You may worry that no matter what is bad about your current situation, there could be something even worse in a different solution.
+Maybe you're concerned that you would switch to an accounting service that costs more but does not provide more value.

 2. I’ve got too much going on right now.

-If this is your concern, it typically means that you do most or all of the operations for your company and don't want to have to take the time to go through an onboarding process with a new accounting solution.
-Maybe you're also concerned that it would take you longer to learn about new processes month over month.
+If this is your concern, it typically means you do most of the operations for your company and don't want to pause to go through an onboarding process with a new accounting solution.

-If you are waiting for the right time to make the change, it will never happen.
-As a small business owner, you will always be busy.
+If you're waiting for the right time to make the change, it will never happen.
+As a small business owner, you'll always be busy.
 However, once you make the switch, you may find that the process was easier than expected.
-For example, CSI has clear information about what to expect from our initial strategy meetings, as well as our standard monthly meetings and tax meetings.
-Hopefully, this will show you that we won't take up too much of your time with our simple onboarding process.

 3. I don’t want a new accountant to know that my books are a mess or my taxes have fallen behind.

 The best accounting firms should feel like an extension of your business, and burying messy records or past accounting problems is never the way to get ahead.
-If you work with a firm like CSI, your route to clean books and better tax returns in the future is as simple as filing back taxes and getting audit representation.
+If you work with CSI, your route to clean books and better tax returns is as simple as filing back taxes and getting audit representation.

 4. I can’t afford a different level of service.

 Monthly accounting services provide substantially more value than only an annual service.
 While monthly accounting has a higher outgoing cost, it also has much higher returns.
-If an accountant only sees your numbers once a year, it is too late to offer advice that would have helped to make that year more profitable - and definitely too late to lower your tax liability for a year that is already wrapped up.
+If an accountant only sees your numbers once a year, it's too late to offer advice that would have helped to make that year more profitable, and definitely too late to lower your tax liability for a year that's over.

 If you've been handling your accounting in-house, you're also not getting the expert level of advice that a monthly accountant can provide you.
 Plus, you're more profitable when you're doing the work where your expertise lies - instead of spending extra time trying to figure out accounting.

-Not to mention, CSI Accounting & Payroll has transparent pricing, so you know what you're walking into.
-Read about the cost of monthly accounting and our discount for bundling services here.
+Not to mention, CSI has transparent pricing, so you know what you're walking into.

 Make a Proactive Decision to Switch Accountants